drkskwlkr/oauth-helper/README.md

 - **No persistence**: Credentials disappear when you close your browser
 - **User-controlled**: You provide your own OAuth client credentials - the tool never sees or stores them permanently
 - **HTTPS required**: All OAuth flows must use HTTPS to prevent credential interception
+- **URL validation**: Authorization, token, and redirect URIs are validated to ensure they're valid HTTPS URLs

 ## Installation